dario-vega/oug/demo-lab-nosql/explore-run-queries/explore-run-queries.md

-# Explore Data and Run Queries
+# Explore Data, Run Queries

 ## Introduction

 This lab picks up where lab 3 left off.
-We are going to explore in more detail the tables we created, load data with functions, and execute queries a python application.
+We are going to explore in more detail the tables we created, load data, and execute queries using a python application.

 Estimated Time: 25 minutes

 ### Objectives

 * Understand the different tables
-* Read data with REST api
+* Read data with REST API
 * Read data with a python application

 ### Prerequisites